 On Tuesday, April 9, 2013, CMS announced the availability of new funding to support Navigators in Federally-Facilitated and State Partnership Exchanges.
 This funding opportunity is financed by 2013 Prevention and Public Health Funds (PPHF-2013).
 HHS will award up to $54 million to recipients of Navigator grants.
 Each Navigator grant applicant is eligible for only one, non-renewable, one-year cooperative agreement award.
 At least $600,000 in funds will be available for each state with a Federally-Facilitated Exchange or State Partnership Exchange.
 The amount of funding for each state is based on the number of uninsured in that state.
 Consistent with the proposed rule published on April 5, 2013, all applicants must include with their applications a brief statement attesting that the applicant is not ineligible to serve as a Navigator, for example, because of an employment relationship with a health insurance issuer.
 Applicants for the Navigator grants are strongly encouraged to submit a non-binding Letter of Intent to Apply to CMS by May 1, 2013.
 Applications are due June 7, 2013.
 The anticipated award date is August 15, 2013.

-Should you have any questions regarding the Navigator and consumer-assistance provisions of the Affordable Care Act or the implementation and requirements of the Affordable Care Act, please contact one of the following members of the Firm's Insurance Regulatory Group:
+Should you have any questions regarding the Navigator and consumer-assistance provisions of the Affordable Care Act or the implementation and requirements of the Affordable Care Act, please contact a member of the Firm's Insurance Regulatory Group.